visrealm/pico9918/DEBUGGING.md

 ## What is missing {#what-is-missing}

-- **The host bus, in an automated run.** Everything above bypasses it: the live harness writes memory, the bench ROM drives the VDP through a host that is assumed to work.
-  [pico9918-probe](https://github.com/visrealm/pico9918-probe) drives the bus as a host and sweeps its timing; the phantom-read defect in `src/tms9918.pio` is the class of thing only it can see.
-The gap is the join: `runner.py` uses that probe for SWD alone, so no stage asserts anything about the bus and a regression there does not fail a normal run.
-It cannot see rendered pixels either, so it complements the live harness rather than replacing it.
+- **A picture written through the socket.** The bus itself is no longer the gap: `hostbus` runs first in every normal run, driving the socket through [pico9918-probe](https://github.com/visrealm/pico9918-probe), which is the same board `runner.py` already used for SWD, so one probe is the debugger and the host at once.
+The conformance and rejection groups fail a run; the capability sweeps are recorded and compared against the previous record, so a limit that moves is reported without a nanosecond failing anything.
+The phantom-read defect in `src/tms9918.pio` is the class of thing only it can see.
+What is still missing is the join between the two halves: a scene is applied over SWD, so the 111 pictures never test the path a byte takes from the socket, and `hostbus` asserts that path without ever rendering from it.
 See `HARDWARE.md` - in the build workspace above this repo, not in it - before touching that area.
 - **Everything after the index buffer.** `renderer.c`'s palette expansion, VGA timing and SCART are only checked by eye today.
 A capture device would automate that end of the chain.
 - **Sprites at 8bpp.** `reference-w512/` holds one sprite scene against the 4bpp set's eleven: ECM